PlatinumSrc/PlatinumSrc/README.md

     - Wii?
         - SDL 1.2 instead of 2.x
         - OpenGX is not OpenGL and gl2gx is unmaintained
-    - Windows 95/98 without KernelEx?
-        - No SDL
     - MSDOS?
         - Requires low-level tomfoolery